Ternary Compression for Communication-Efficient Federated Learning: Theoretical analysis

 and under Assumption \ref{ass_FTTQ}, we have

 then it is immediate that

 \end{Proof}

 Hence, the FTTQ quantizer output can be considered as an unbiased estimator of the input \cite{gray1998quantization}.
 We can guarantee the unbiasedness of FTTQ in federated learning systems when the weights are uniformly distributed.
-Furthermore, since the distribution of network weights in most of layers may be non-uniform due to the stochastic errors from data, the self-learning factor $w^q$ and $\Delta$ may reduce the quantization errors, which can be regarded as a non-uniform sampling method.